tbeswick96/BannerlordYetAnotherPartyOrganiser/README.md

 - Configurable upgrade rules
 - Handling of multi-path upgradable troops
 - Configurable main party prisoner and other party troops/prisoner (after battle) recruitment rules

+## Contributing

+_This mod is open source, so please feel free to explore it.
+It isn't perfect but we are working on it.
+If you want to help don't hesitate to get into contact and have a look at our [contribution guide](https://github.com/tbeswick96/BannerlordYetAnotherPartyOrganiser/wiki/Contributing)._